FDI Procedures & Incentives

 Foreign direct investment (FDI) refers to foreigners’ acquisition of the stocks or shares of a Korean company in order to build lasting economic relations, and generally involves participation in management or technology transfer.

-Forms of foreign direct investment
+Forms of FDI

 Acquisition of the stocks or shares of a domestic company